40437404/DevOps_SET09623/use-cases/use-case-4.md

 ### Goal in Context

+1. As a user I want all the countries' population in the (world, continent, and region) organized, so I can view them in descending order.
+2. As a user I want top (N) populated countries in the (world, continent, and region) so that  I can provided the inputs (N) by myself.
+3. As a user I want all the cities population in the (world, continent, and region)  organized, so I can view them in descending order.
+4. As a user I want all the cities population in the (country and district)  organized, so I can view them in descending order.
+5. As a user I want top (N) populated cities in the world so that I can provided the inputs (N) by myself.
+6. As a user I want top (N) populated cities in the (region, country and continent) so that I can provided the inputs (N) by myself.
 7. As a user I want to view each (continent, region and country)  so that I can know the population of people, people living in cities, and people not living in cities.
 8. As a user I want top (N) populated capital cities in the region so that I can provided the inputs (N) by myself.
 9. As a user I want top (N) populated capital cities in the (world and continent) so that I can provided the inputs (N) by myself.